 Stephanie has been one of our Trustees since November 2013.

 Derek is Chief Executive of St John’s Chambers in Bristol, and has extensive experience in healthcare law.
 He has been a supporter of Sands for the past eight years, and will bring his business, charity and healthcare experience to his role as a Sands Trustee.

 Derek has been one of our Trustees since December 2013.

-Joel has been one of our Trustees since October 2014.
+Zoe has been one of our trustees since October 2014.

-Zoe learned about the work of Sands in 2011, following the death of her son, Isaac, shortly after his birth.
-She is Head of Policy, Public Affairs and Information at a national children’s charity, and is the policy review editor for the journal Children & Society.
+She learned about the work of Sands in 2011, following the death of her son, Isaac, shortly after his birth.

 Cath is a nurse/midwife whose current role is Specialist Matron Infection Prevention in North Wales.
 Her previous role was to set up and lead the very successful National Maternity Improvement Programme within Wales.
 The Welsh Initiative for Stillbirth Reduction (WISR) was a significant part of the programme.
 Cath has built up an in-depth knowledge of the stillbirth agenda within the United Kingdom and truly believes there is so much more to reduce the number of families who experience this awful event.